 The Law Office of John Vernon Moore, P.A. has a strong emphasis on military divorces and the unique issues associated with military families.

-This knowledge and first-hand experience in the legal aspect of military families in Florida means our attorneys have a special interest with servicing issues related to military divorce in Florida.
+This knowledge and first-hand experience in the legal aspect of military families in Florida means our Divorce Lawyer in Melbourne Fl has a special interest in servicing issues related to military divorce in Florida.

 Military divorces incorporate both state and federal laws and a thorough knowledge of these laws are of paramount importance to competent representation in a military divorce.
 Failure to retain a divorce attorney without intricate knowledge and understanding of the military divorce implications jeopardizes your case tremendously.